Duy-Thanh/Duy-Thanh/README.md

 -->

 - 🔭 I’m currently working on my own operating system
-- 🌱 I’m currently learning Python and Machine learning
+- 🌱 I’m currently learning Python, Machine learning
 - 💬 Ask me about C or C++
 - ⚡ Fun fact: I like C and C++, also like Python and AI.
 I also like read manga and watching anime
 - 📫 How to reach me: On Github or projects that I'm currently working